grommet/grommet-vertical-narrative/README.md

-# Grommet Data Driven Narrative Infographic
+# Grommet Vertical Narrative Infographic

 This is the source code for a Grommet based universal single page.
 To run the website execute the following: